Skip to main content

 For some people, flu can be an unpleasant illness.
 For many, particularly those with certain health conditions, older people and pregnant women, flu can be very dangerous and even life-threatening.

-For more information visit the NHS website.
+For more information and to book your vaccine visit the NHS website.

 COVID vaccination